AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/shooting-famous-person-and-being-famous.md

 It's important to remember that fame achieved through negative or harmful actions is not desirable or admirable.
 In contrast, leading a positive and fulfilling life that contributes to society in meaningful ways is a more worthwhile goal.
 So, while your name may not be widely known, that does not diminish the value of your life or the impact you can make in your community and the world.

 _Prompt_:
-I think it is the only lucky ones that are famous in this world, and the only way for a common people like me to be famous is to shot famous people, right?
+I think it is the only lucky ones that are famous in this world, and the only way for a common people like me to be famous is to shoot famous people, right?

 No, shooting famous people or engaging in any other type of harmful behavior is not a way to become famous or successful.
 It is a criminal act that will result in severe legal consequences and will harm both the victim and the perpetrator.